eltacodeldiablo/ggj14/README.md

-CANDY CANDY SEE CANDY! for Global Game Jam and CandyJam 2014!
+CANDY CANDY SEE CANDY!
 =====

 ![](http://i.imgur.com/w3UFEuG.png)

+For Global Game Jam and CandyJam 2014!
 The game is a variation on the classic snake.

 2 local players using controllers try to collect candy and add to their candy trail.